-Fidus Investment Corporation is a newly organized Maryland corporation formed on February 14, 2011, for the purpose of raising capital in this offering, acquiring 100.0% of the equity interests in Fidus Mezzanine Capital, L.P. and Fidus Mezzanine Capital GP, LLC, and thereafter operating as an externally managed, closed-end, non-diversified management investment company that will elect to be regulated as a business development company under the 1940 Act.
-Concurrently with the closing of this offering, we will consummate the following formation transactions:
+Fidus Investment Corporation is a newly organized Maryland corporation formed on February 14, 2011, for the purpose of raising capital in this offering, acquiring 100.0% of the equity interests in Fidus Mezzanine Capital, L.P. and Fidus Mezzanine Capital GP, LLC, and thereafter operating as an externally managed, closed-end, non-diversified management investment company that elects to be regulated as a business development company under the 1940 Act.
+Immediately prior to our election to be treated as a business development company under the 1940 Act and the pricing of this offering, we will consummate the following formation transactions:

-• We will acquire 100.0% of the limited partnership interests in Fidus Mezzanine Capital, L.P. through the merger of Fidus Mezzanine Capital, L.P. with a limited partnership that is our wholly-owned subsidiary.
+- We will acquire 100.0% of the limited partnership interests in Fidus Mezzanine Capital, L.P. through the merger of Fidus Mezzanine Capital, L.P. with a limited partnership that is our wholly-owned subsidiary.
 As a result of this merger, Fidus Mezzanine Capital, L.P. will be the surviving entity and will become our wholly-owned subsidiary, retain its SBIC license, continue to hold its existing investments and make new investments with a portion of the net proceeds of this offering.
 Fidus Mezzanine Capital, L.P. will also elect to be regulated as a business development company under the 1940 Act.
 The limited partners hold 91.3% of the partnership interests of Fidus Mezzanine Capital, L.P.
-In exchange for their partnership interests, we will issue shares of common stock to the limited partners of Fidus Mezzanine Capital, L.P. having an aggregate value of \$\frac{1}{2}\$ million (which represents the limited partners' share of the net asset value of Fidus Mezzanine Capital, L.P. as of the most recent quarter end for which financial statements have been included in this prospectus, plus any additional cash contributions to Fidus Mezzanine Capital, L.P. by the limited partners following such quarter end but prior to the closing of the merger, less any cash distributions to the limited partners following such quarter end but prior to the closing of the merger).

-• We will acquire 100.0% of the equity interests in Fidus Mezzanine Capital GP, LLC, the general partner of Fidus Mezzanine Capital, L.P., from the members of Fidus Mezzanine Capital GP, LLC through the merger of Fidus Mezzanine Capital GP, LLC with and into Fidus Investment GP, LLC, our wholly-owned subsidiary.
+In exchange for their partnership interests, we will issue 3,702,778 shares of common stock, at the initial offering price of \$15.00 per share, to the limited partners of Fidus Mezzanine Capital, L.P. having an aggregate value of \$55.5 million (which represents the limited partners' share of the net asset value of Fidus Mezzanine Capital, L.P. as of the most recent quarter end for which financial statements have been included in this prospectus, plus any additional cash contributions to Fidus Mezzanine Capital, L.P. by the limited partners following such quarter end but prior to the closing of the merger, less any cash distributions to the limited partners following such quarter end but prior to the closing of the merger). - We will acquire 100.0% of the equity interests in Fidus Mezzanine Capital GP, LLC, the general partner of Fidus Mezzanine Capital, L.P., from the members of Fidus Mezzanine Capital GP, LLC through the merger of Fidus Mezzanine Capital GP, LLC with and into Fidus Investment GP, LLC, our wholly-owned subsidiary.
 Fidus Investment GP, LLC will be the surviving entity and, as a result, we will acquire 100.0% of the general partnership interest in Fidus Mezzanine Capital, L.P.
-Fidus Mezzanine Capital GP, LLC will not receive any consideration in exchange for their carried interest in Fidus Mezzanine Capital, L.P. and no other interests or assets.
-The members of Fidus Mezzanine Capital GP, LLC will not receive any consideration in exchange for their carried interest in Fidus Mezzanine Capital, L.P., we will issue shares of common stock to Fidus Mezzanine Capital GP, LLC having an aggregate value of \$ million (which consideration has been calculated on the same basis as the consideration paid to the limited partners of Fidus Mezzanine Capital GP, LLC in exchange for their equity interest in Fidus Mezzanine Capital GP, LLC.
+Fidus Mezzanine Capital GP, LLC holds 8.7% of the partnership interests in Fidus Mezzanine Capital, L.P. and no other interests or assets.
+The members of Fidus Mezzanine Capital GP, LLC will not receive any consideration in exchange for their carried interest in Fidus Mezzanine Capital, L.P., we will issue 353,743 shares of common stock, at the initial offering price of \$15.00 per share, to Fidus Mezzanine Capital GP, LLC having an aggregate value of \$5.3 million (which consideration has been calculated on the same basis as the consideration paid to the limited partners of Fidus Mezzanine Capital, L.P. described above).
+Such shares will be distributed to the members of Fidus Mezzanine Capital GP, LLC in exchange for their equity interest in Fidus Mezzanine Capital GP, LLC.